skip to main content

 more » « less

-5. Data compliance laws establish rules intended to protect privacy.
+5. Data retention laws establish rules intended to protect privacy.
 These define both retention durations (how long data must be kept) and purging deadlines (when the data must be destroyed in storage).
-To comply with the laws and to minimize liability, companies must destroy data that must be purged or is no longer needed.
-However, database backups generally cannot be edited to purge ``expired'' data and erasing the entire backup is impractical.
+To comply with the laws and to minimize liability, companies should destroy data that must be purged or is no longer needed.
+However, database backups generally cannot be edited to purge “expired” data and erasing the entire backup is impractical.
 To maintain compliance, data curators need a mechanism to support targeted destruction of data in backups.
-In this paper, we present a cryptographic erasure framework that can purge data from across database backups.
-We demonstrate how different purge policies can be defined through views and enforced without violating database constraints.
+In this paper, we present a cryptographic erasure framework that can purge data from all database backups.
+Our approach can be transparently integrated into existing database backup processes.
+We demonstrate how different purge policies can be defined through views and enforced by triggers without violating database constraints.

 more » « less